outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

-    - identify causes answering the question of 'why is one problem format easier to solve than another format' & apply them to make a problem easier to solve (optimize solutions)
+    - identify causes answering the question of 'why is one problem format easier to solve than another format' & other questions relevent to problem-solving & apply them to make a problem easier to solve (optimize solutions)
       - example:
         - 'breaking a problem into sub-problems' makes a problem easier to solve bc of the cause that 'separates variables causing the problem and they are easier to solve in isolation'
         - apply this cause to generate other solution optimizations:
           - apply this cause to the 'connect problem & solution' solution automation workflow to generate a new workflow or implement (specify) a workflow:
             - isolate the variables of connection & connect them separately

-    - generate inputs to causes of simplifying problems
+    - generate inputs to causes of simplifying problems & other relevant process to problem-solving
       - example:
         - 'adjacent structures for one problem format are more interactive than those of another format' (adjacent functions interact in a way that fulfills one problem-solution format connection better than another problem-solution format connection)
           - this is another cause of why a problem is easier to solve in a particular format